tidyverse/purrr/revdep/problems.md

     methods) should have documentation entries.
     See chapter ‘Writing R documentation files’ in the ‘Writing R Extensions’ manual.
     ```

+*   checking re-building of vignette outputs ...
+WARNING
+    ```
+    Error in re-building vignettes:
+      ...
+    Quitting from lines 16-19 (Exploring_a_MgDb.Rmd)
+    Error: processing vignette 'Exploring_a_MgDb.Rmd' failed with diagnostics: invalid class "MgDb" object: 1: invalid object for slot "taxa" in class "MgDb": got class "tbl_SQLiteConnection", should be or extend class "tbl_dbi" invalid class "MgDb" object: 2: invalid object for slot "taxa" in class "MgDb": got class "tbl_dbi", should be or extend class "tbl_dbi" invalid class "MgDb" object: 3: invalid object for slot "taxa" in class "MgDb": got class "tbl_sql", should be or extend class "tbl_dbi" invalid class "MgDb" object: 4: invalid object for slot "taxa" in class "MgDb": got class "tbl_lazy", should be or extend class "tbl_dbi" invalid class "MgDb" object: 5: invalid object for slot "taxa" in class "MgDb": got class "tbl", should be or extend class "tbl_dbi"
+    Execution halted
+    ```

 *   checking installed package size ...
 NOTE